Two-dimensional quantum antiferromagnets: Large- methods

 \section{Large-$N$ methods}

 Introduced by Affleck,\cite{a85} Affleck and Marston,\cite{am88} Arovas and Auerbach\cite{aa88} and Read and Sachdev\cite{rs89,rs90,rs91} in the context of spin models, large-$N$ approaches are powerful methods to investigate quantum antiferromagnets.
 When $N$ is taken to infinity many of these models can be solved by saddle point methods and finite-$N$ corrections can be, at least in principle, explored in a controlled way.
-A success of these approaches is that they can describe the phenomenology of a large variety of phases encountered in quantum magnets : Magnetic LRO (possibly with order by disorder selection) as well as phases dominated by short-ranged valence-bonds: VBC, VBS and RVB liquids.
+A success of these approaches is that they can describe the phenomenology of a large variety of phases encountered in quantum magnets : Magnetic LRO (possibly with order by disorder selection) as well as phases dominated by short-range valence-bonds: VBC, VBS and RVB liquids.
 One crucial result (due to Read and Sachdev\cite{rs89,rs90,rs91,sr91,s93}) concerning these three later phases is that the analysis of finite-$N$ corrections to some large-$N$ formulations ($Sp(N)$ for instance, see below) provides a general criterion to decide which of these three phase should appear in a given model.

 This criterion is the following in 2D: if the (large-$N$ equivalent of the) ``spin'' $S$ at each site matches the lattice coordination number $z$ by $2S=0$~mod~$z$ a VBS is to be expected.
 If it is not the case (as for a spin-$\frac{1}{2}$ model on the square lattice) one should look at the local spin-spin correlations.
-If they are reminiscent of a collinear order, a VBC with spontaneous translation symmetry breaking is expected whereas non-collinear short-ranged correlation generically give rise to a RVB phase without any broken symmetry and deconfined spinon excitations.
+If they are reminiscent of a collinear order, a VBC with spontaneous translation symmetry breaking is expected whereas non-collinear short-range correlation generically give rise to a RVB phase without any broken symmetry and deconfined spinon excitations.
 These results are of course based on a large-$N$ generalization of the original spin model and there is no guaranty at all that these rules should always apply to $SU(2)$ models.
-To our knowledge they have however not been manifestly found in error up to now.\footnote{The spin-$\frac{1}{2}$ kagome antiferromagnet might however be such an example.
-See section~\ref{sec:kagome}.} In the following we will present some of the important reasoning steps leading to this result.
+To our knowledge they have however not been manifestly found in error up to now.
+In the following we will present some of the important reasoning steps leading to this result.